Welcome to RoboScientific

 - Simple; accurate; round-the-clock monitoring of livestock

 - The presence of Campylobacter in chicken flocks has become the number one Public Health issue in the UK and RoboScientific's technology looks set to be the only instrumentation that can detect the outbreak of the disease in a specific chicken hut in real time.

-Exhaled air contains many volatile organic compounds (VOCs) that are the natural outcome of the normal or the disease-associated metabolic processes taking place in the body.
-The responses of the bank of sensors in the e-nose can define the combined pattern of these VOCs; thus creating fingerprints of the exhaled VOCs, sometimes called breathprints.
+Exhaled air contains many volatile organic compounds (VOCs) that are the natural outcome of normal or disease-associated metabolic processes taking place in the body.
+The responses of the bank of sensors in RoboScientific's new VOC analysing technology can define the combined pattern of these VOCs; thus creating breathprints of the exhaled VOCs.
 Such breathprints can be stored as digital data and used for comparison when subsequent breath samples are taken.
-Once a library has been constructed of normal states and the breathprints associated with specific diseases it becomes quick and easy to classify a new breath sample and in doing so enjoy a very effective technique for screening subjects for specific diseases.
+Once a library has been constructed of normal states and the breathprints associated with specific diseases it becomes quick and easy to classify a new breath sample and in doing so provide a very effective non-invasive technique for screening subjects for specific diseases.

 Monitoring an Environment

-There is a growing interest in and concern among the population and authorities about the emission of odours and odorous substances from industrial activities and transport vehicles.
-Traditional instruments can often struggle to relate the measurements to what is acceptable to the public who are effected.
-Such instruments often generate too much information with a big list og gases and VOCs at different levels.
-RoboScientific has used a combination of individual gas sensors covering, for example, inorganic gases such as Carbon Dioxide; Hydrogen Sulphide; and Nitrous Oxide with a mix of its unique polymer sensors which generate a composite fingerprint of the various VOCs found to be present.
-The combination can be used to give an overall assessment of the air quality as well as identifying groups of problematic pollutants.
+There is a growing awareness and concern among the population and authorities concerning the emission of odours and odorous substances from industrial activities and transport vehicles.
+The current generation of instruments were not developed to deliver this information effectively.
+Such instruments often generate too much information with a big list of gases and VOCs at different levels.
+RoboScientific has applied a combination of our unique polymer sensors which generate a composite fingerprint of the various VOCs found to be present.
+This combination can be defined according to local conditions andused to give an overall assessment of the air quality as well as identifying groups of problematic pollutants.